beanbeanjuice/cafeBot/README.md

 #### 6. Social Commands

 * `/confess` - Confess something!
 This only works if the server has a confession channel set-up!
+You can also add optional attachments!
 * `/membercount` - Get the member count for the server!

 #### 7. Moderation Commands